 Due to the naturally phosphorus-rich surface geology, there is the potential that some sort of algal bloom may reoccur, as these nutrient inputs will likely continue in the future.
 In response, the County initiated a monitoring program as part of the Water Quality Management Plan.
-This technical memorandum presents the results of the sixth year's quarterly water quality sampling events, which occurred in August 2020, March 2021 and May 2021.
-Due to unforeseen circumstances, only three sampling events were performed during this annual monitoring period.
+This technical memorandum presents the results of the seventh year's quarterly water quality sampling events, which occurred in March 2022, June 2022, August 2022, and November 2022.